-Both individuals with normal or impaired hearing (problems of the outer and/or middle ear) can experience the work
+Both individuals with normal or impaired hearing (problems of the outer and/or middle ear) can perceive sound

-After years spent in asylums, Antonin Artaud created the audio play To have done with the judgement of god, that was banned by the director of Radiodiffusion Française the day before it's scheduled transmission.
+After years spent in asylums, Antonin Artaud created the radio play To have done with the judgement of god, that was banned by the director of Radiodiffusion Française the day before it's scheduled transmission .
 The grounds he gave were that it was inflammatory, obscene and blasphemous.

 When you will have made him a body without organs,

 then you will have delivered him from all his automatic reactions

 Then you will teach him again to dance wrong side out